 Housing market booms are a good thing for sellers and investors, but for buyers, they present a challenge.
 When home prices climb significantly higher, buyers will often look for ways to save, including by turning to tiny homes.

-Tiny homes, generally considered to be those under 400 square feet, are a recent phenomenon and so tiny home costs and considerations can vary wildly.
+Tiny homes, generally considered to be those under 400 square feet, are a recent phenomenon.
+Their costs and considerations can vary wildly.
 On average, a typical built-to-suit tiny home costs about 84% less than the median sales price of a traditional new home.

-Let’s take a closer look at the costs of these unique little homes, how they vary, as well as other things to consider.
+Let’s take a closer look at the costs of these unique little homes, how they vary, and other things to consider.

 - Tiny homes built by professional builders cost an average of about $60,000, with high-end luxury homes reaching $180,000.